CrossWorks for ARM

 CrossWorks for ARM is a complete C/C++ and assembly language development system for Cortex-M, Cortex-A, Cortex-R, ARM7, ARM9, ARM11, and XScale microcontrollers.
 And when we say complete we mean complete — CrossWorks for ARM is packed full of features such as:

-- CrossStudio Integrated Development Environment which takes care of edit, build, flash download, and debugging over JTAG.
+- CrossStudio Integrated Development Environment.
+This is our own, natively built, IDE which takes care of edit, build, download, and debugging over SWD/JTAG.

 - The CrossWorks C Library.
 This is our own non-GPL and non-LGPL C runtime library is designed from the ground up for embedded processor applications.